Vibrators and the Victorians

 Anyway!
 Doctors would advise hysterical women to get more sex from their husbands.
 That didn’t work since most women need external stimulation and if they were getting that from the old man they wouldn’t be there, so more sex didn’t help.
 Single women were advised to go horseback riding… cause…you know.
 Giddy-up!

 Then a new treatment appeared.
-This was a perfectly acceptable treatment, and no one was going to complain, least of all the women.
+This was a perfectly acceptable treatment, or so the story goes, and no one was going to complain, least of all the women.
 Doctors or midwives would uh, basically give women a handjob.
 Using mineral oil to massage the clitoris and with maybe a little fingering they would cause the woman a ‘paroxysm’.
 Not an orgasm because women, of course, didn’t have those.
 Just a little seizure that made the women feel much better.

 Oddly enough it seemed to cure the hysteria!
 It cured it so well that the women came back a lot and told their friends.
 By the 19th century doctors found themselves spending so much time doing this that they were developing the Victorian version of carpel tunnel and such, at least that’s the story.
 It was seriously exhausting, one woman after another.
 Until… someone realized they could make a machine to do it.